-Primary productivity is a measure of the rate at which new organic matter is formed and accumulated through photosynthetic and chemosynthetic activity of producer organisms (chiefly, green plants).
+Primary productivity is a measure of the rate at which new organic matter is formed and accumulated through photo-synthetic and chemosynthetic activity of producer organisms (chiefly, green plants).
 The rate of primary production is estimated by measuring the amount of oxygen released (oxygen method) or the amount of carbon assimilated (carbon method) by the plants.

 Primary productivity (carbon method) is expressed as milligrams of carbon per area per unit time [mg C/(m2/time)] for periphyton and macrophytes or per volume [mg C/(m3/time)] for phytoplankton.
-Carbon method defines the amount of carbon dioxide consumed as measured by radioactive carbon (carbon-14).
-The carbon-14 method is of greater sensitivity than the oxygen light and dark bottle method and is preferred for use in unenriched waters.
+The carbon method defines the amount of carbon dioxide consumed as measured by radioactive carbon (carbon-14).
+The carbon-14 method is of greater sensitivity than the oxygen light and dark bottle method and is preferred for use with unenriched water samples.
 Unit time may be either the hour or day, depending on the incubation period.
+(See also "Primary productivity")

 Primary productivity (oxygen method) is expressed as milligrams of oxygen per area per unit time [mg O/(m2/time)] for periphyton and macrophytes or per volume [mg O/(m3/time)] for phytoplankton.
-Oxygen method defines production and respiration rates as estimated from changes in the measured dissolved-oxygen concentration.
+The oxygen method defines production and respiration rates as estimated from changes in the measured dissolved-oxygen concentration.
 The oxygen light and dark bottle method is preferred if the rate of primary production is sufficient for accurate measurements to be made within 24 hours.
 Unit time may be either the hour or day, depending on the incubation period.
+(See also "Primary productivity")

-Radioisotopes are isotopic forms of an element that exhibit radioactivity.
-Isotopes are varieties of a chemical element that differ in atomic weight, but are very nearly alike in chemical properties.
+Radioisotopes are isotopic forms of elements that exhibit radioactivity.
+Isotopes are varieties of a chemical element that differ in atomic weight but are very nearly alike in chemical properties.
 The difference arises because the atoms of the isotopic forms of an element differ in the number of neutrons in the nucleus; for example, ordinary chlorine is a mixture of isotopes having atomic weights of 35 and 37, and the natural mixture has an atomic weight of about 35.453.
 Many of the elements similarly exist as mixtures of isotopes, and a great many new isotopes have been produced in the operation of nuclear devices such as the cyclotron.
 There are 275 isotopes of the 81 stable elements, in addition to more than 800 radioactive isotopes.